-- To reduce fog build-up on the windshield during humid weather, select (defrost). - To reduce humidity build-up inside the vehicle: do not drive with the system off or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after starting the vehicle or until the vehicle has "aired out." - A small amount of air may be felt from the floor vent regardless of the air distribution setting that is selected.
+- To reduce fog build-up on the windshield during humid weather, select (defrost) or (floor/defrost). - To reduce humidity build-up inside the vehicle, do not drive with the system off or with (recirculated air) engaged and A/C off. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start-up or until the vehicle has been "aired out." - A small amount of air may be felt from the floor vent regardless of the air distribution setting that is selected.